 “Can you come to our event?”

-However, I have done quite a few in recent years.
-I’ve been to Sweden, Germany, Canada, Thailand, Italy and Japan for car events.
+However, I have done quite a few events in recent years.
+I’ve been to England, Sweden, Germany, Canada, Thailand, Italy, Japan The Netherlands for car events.
 I’ve also done appearances here in the USA.

 As you can imagine, as a business owner, I cannot hop on a plane to go to a Saturday or weekend car show just for fun.
 Not only would my business suffer, but my wife would strenuously object.